-Discovery II shall adhere to all laws affecting individuals with exceptional needs, including all provisions of the Individuals with Disabilities in Education Improvement Act of 2004 ("IDEA"), its amendments, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act ("ADA").
+Discovery Charter School adheres to all laws affecting individuals with exceptional needs, including all provisions of the Individuals with Disabilities in Education Improvement Act of 2004 ("IDEA"), its amendments, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act ("ADA").
 All students are given equal access to the school, regardless of disabilities, and the school does not discriminate against any student based on his disabilities.
 We do not require the modification of an IEP or 504 plan as a condition of acceptance at the Charter School.

 Discovery recognizes the importance of providing education opportunities to all students regardless of physical challenges or special needs.
-To that end, Discovery II pledges to ensure that enrolled students are served in accordance with applicable federal and state law.
+To that end, Discovery Charter School pledges to ensure that enrolled students are served in accordance with applicable federal and state law.

 Our program is based on the "Learning Center" model of service delivery, which is an integrated approach to meeting the needs of students with learning, behavioral, and social-emotional challenges.
-In the Learning Center model students receive "push-in" or "pull-out" support from our resource specialists, speech and language pathologist, occupational therapist, counselor, school psychologist, and trained aides, working together to address the unique needs of their students.
+In the Learning Center model, students receive "push-in" or "pull-out" support from our specialist staff to address the unique needs of students.